 Stockpot

 In 2012, a world-traveling coupled opened a bistro to share some of the recipes they collected along the way.
-They include a rotating cast of soups, stews, and curries ranging from mild to make-you-cry spicy.
+These include a rotating cast of soups, stews, and curries ranging from mild to make-you-cry spicy.
 The menu changes daily, and vegetarian and vegan options are usually available.
 You can order full or super affordable half portions; both are served with rice or naan bread and a heaping pile of cilantro.

 Zivju Lete